Dimtemp/PowerShell-training/106-filtering-where.md

 ## Filter left, format right.
 A famous paradigm in PowerShell is: **filter left, format right**.
 This means you should filter output as soon as possible.
 At the source, when available.
 Filtering using Where-Object is flexbile, but also more costly in terms of processing time and/or network transfers.

 Formatting is done on the right.
 To be precise: in the last part of your PowerShell command.
+This will be discussed in a later chapter.